7 tips for creating error-free packaging

 5. Producing error-free packaging means standardising your designing tools

 Have you ever considered what version of Adobe Illustrator your suppliers are using?
 Chances are they are all utilising a different version.
 Using different versions means different feature sets and functionalities.
 Making sure everyone is using the same version means that every one of your team members is talking the same language, which will eventually lead you to consistent and repeatable results.

 6. Producing error-free packaging means enduring colour integrity

 The colour of your printing material will inevitably change the accuracy of the colour being printed.
 Since most inks are not completely opaque, both the colour and texture of your printing material will show underneath the ink, resulting in a visual colour variation, which can be highly substantial.

 You can prevent this by using a machine called a ‘spectrodensitometer’ that essentially measures your print material to ensure colour consistency between rolls.
 It can also help you predict what will be the impact of the print material on the colour of the printed piece and avoid having to set several printed proofs.

 7. Producing error-free packaging means ensuring the integrity of the packaging design

-The artwork is perhaps the most eye-catching part of a packaging; therefore, it also needs to go through several approval stages before going to print.
+The artwork is perhaps the most eye-catching part of a packaging design; therefore, it also needs to go through several approval stages before going to print.
 Yet over its lifecycle, your artwork might experience several changes.
 It’s crucial to ensure that the end-result is a true representation of your design idea and that even though your workflow might be broken into multiple components or SKUs, your artwork’s approval process in maintained all the way through the print.